 - Who was Uta Hagen?

-- What are the downsides to Hagen’s technique?
+- What are Uta Hagen’s nine questions?

 - Who are some famous actors who studied Hagen?